 Then, from there you can build small little variations on it.
 This is super fun to do by the way!

 If you want to learn more about how to take 1 lick or scale and turn it into an endless stream of improvisation ideas check out this cool jazz improvisation program.

-Ok, now that you understand a couple of the basics lets talk about some more specific musical devices that you’ll see in lots of great jazz improvisation.
+Ok, now that you understand a couple of the basics lets talk about some more specific musical devices that you’ll see in lots of great performances.

-Step 3: How to Use Your Scales Properly
+Step 3: How to Use Your Jazz Scales Properly

 Now why do you need to study scales?
-Scales are your musical ABCs or building blocks in the world of jazz improvisation and music in general.
+Scales are your musical ABCs or building blocks in the world of jazz piano and music in general.